radareorg/radare2-book/radiff2/radiff_tool.md

     test eax, eax
     jne 0xb

-Notice how the test and jump are nop'ed out.
+Notice how test and conditional jump instructions have been nop'ed out.

-For bulk processing, you may want to have a higher-overview of the differences.
-This is why radare2 is able to compute the distance and the percentage of similarity between two files with the `-s` option:
+For bulk file processing, you may want to have a higher-level overview of differences.
+For this, `radare2` is able to compute distance and similarity percentage of two files.
+Use `-s` option to see them:

     $ radiff2 -s /bin/true /bin/false
     similarity: 0.97
     distance: 743

-If you want more concrete data, it's also possible to count the differences, with the `-c` option:
+With `-c` option it is possible to count differences:

     $ radiff2 -c genuine cracked
     2

-If you're unsure about the fact that you're dealing with similar binaries, you can check if some functions are matching with the `-C` option.
-The columns being: "First file offset", "Percentage of matching" and "Second file offset".
+To make sure that you are working with similar, not completely unrelated, binaries, you can check if there are any matching functions in them.
+To see such comparison, use `-C` option.
+In the resulting output, three columns are: the first file function with its offset, percentage of match, and the second file function with its offset.
+For example:

     $ radiff2 -C /bin/false /bin/true
              entry0  0x4013e8 |   MATCH  (0.904762) | 0x4013e2  entry0